hackeryarn/blog/content/post/making-redux-easy.md

 tags: [opinion, experiment, guide]
 ---

-React and Redux have become most popular choice for front end projects.
+React and Redux have become the most popular choice for front end projects.
 They bring a lot to the table.
 React provide fast application, easy ways to create shared components, and a plethora of libraries.
 Redux built on the Elm and Flux architecture to create a clear and simple way to manage state.
 However, Redux has its drawbacks.

-In large projects, Redux can bloat your code and become very repetative quickly.
+In large projects, Redux can bloat your code and become very repetitive.
 To support a single store update, you need to create a reducer that's triggered by an action called from your component.
 This doesn't sound too complex at first glance.
-But with a well thought out store, you end up with really simple actions and reducers.
-They all seem to be simple updates, maps, or filters.
+But with a well thought out store, you end up with tons of simple actions and reducers all of which perform updates, maps, or filters.

-I've seen some attempts to combat this.
-Suggesting range from moving to a new state management library like Mobx, to moving to a whole new framework like Vue.
-I think these types of suggestions to solve a problem with verbosity is like throwing the baby out with the bath water.
-That's why I was happy to find redux-easy.
+There are many attempts to combat this.
+Suggesting range from using a new state management library like Mobx, to abandoning React for something like Vue.
+I think these suggestions are like throwing the baby out with the bath water.
+With either choice you are giving up the rich ecosystem around Redux or React.
+That's why I was happy to find Redux-Easy.

-# Enter redux-easy
+# Enter Redux-Easy

-Redux-easy doesn't try to replace Redux.
-Instead, it removes some of the boiler plate and provides helper functions for the many common actions you might want to do on your store.
-The beauty of building on top of Redux is that if you already have an existing app, you can incrementally integrate redux-easy.
+Redux-Easy doesn't try to replace Redux.
+Instead, it removes the boiler plate and provides helper functions for the many common actions you will need.
+This means that you don't have to replace your entire code base.
+If you already have an app running React and Redux, you can incrementally integrate Redux-Easy.

-To see how well it delivered on these promises, I decided to try it out in an app.
-I chose to use redux-easy on the Todo MVC example provided in the official Redux repo.
+To see how well it delivered on this promises, I decided to try it out on the classic Todo MVC application.
+The Redux library even comes with an idiomatic example which I used as a starting point to integrate Redux-Easy.

 ## Reducing Boilerplate Code

-Right from the start you can notice the goal of reducing boilerplate.
+Right from the start you will notice the goal of reducing boilerplate.
 Redux-easy simplifies the creation of the store.
 Instead of manually creating the store, passing it to the `Provider`, and wrapping your app in the `Provider`.
 You can use `reduxSetup` to do all this for you: